 Montgomery County puts new jail on hold, cites lack of funding

 Dec.
-23—Montgomery County leaders have decided to put plans for a new jail on hold because of a lack of funding, according to a press release issued today.
+24—Montgomery County leaders have decided to put plans for a new jail on hold, citing a lack of funding.

+The current jail in downtown Dayton is holding a population that's larger and with different needs than the facility was originally built for, and county officials had asked a contractor, HDR, to provide a report detailing options for remaking the current facility or building a new jail.

 A new jail could cost $177 million to $202 million, according to estimates.